HarishMarthi/CypressTasks/README.md

 ==== 3rd Method =============

-Open the terminal in Visual Studio Code IDE then enter the command as "./node_modules/.bin/cypress open" then a wndow will open with cypress tool in that select "TestSuite.js" then test exection will start.
+Open the terminal in Visual Studio Code IDE then enter the command as "./node_modules/.bin/cypress open" then a window will open with cypress tool in that select "TestSuite.js" then test exection will start.